RasaHQ/rasa/test_environments/message_and_event_brokers/kafka/sasl_scram/with_tls/README.md

-# Overview
+# Setup Kafka broker with SASL SCRAM authentication and TLS encryption
-This is a simple setup of Kafka with SASL_SCRAM (SHA-256 algorith) authentication and TLS encryption.
+This is a simple setup of Kafka with SASL_SCRAM authentication and TLS encryption.
 It is intended to be used to set up test environment in which Kafka brokers require clients to authenticate.
 All communication is done over secure TLS connection.